teach-afp/www/input/lecture3.md

 ## Stateful computations

-* There is no more imperative feature like having a global state and transforming it during a computation.
+* There is not any *more* imperative feature like having a global state and transforming it during a computation.

 * Imagine that we want to count the number of divisions in our interpreter.